krishnalagad/kafka-message-broker-projects/README.md

 # kafka-message-broker-projects
-This repository contains microservices that uses kaka message broker to communicate with each other.
+This repository contains microservices that uses kafka message broker to communicate with each other.